Installing and Configuring Compliance Scanner for PCF

 For Open File Limit, configure the maximum number of files that the scanner is permitted to open.
 If the scanner goes over this limit, the scan fails.
 The recommended value is at least 1024 + twice the number of VMs.

-Compliance Scanner for PCF performs one errand that initiates scanning.
+Compliance Scanner performs one errand that initiates scanning.
 This errand is disabled by default.
 This is so that a scan is not run every time changes are applied.

 When this errand is triggered, it initiates the scanning errand on each VM.
-For more information about initiating the scanning errand, see Using Compliance Scanner for PCF.
+For more information about initiating the scanning errand, see Using Compliance Scanner.

-When configuring the Compliance Scanner for PCF tile for the first time, follow these steps:
+When configuring the Compliance Scanner tile for the first time, follow these steps:

 Confirm that Run configured scans is set to Default (Off).